Code

 You can do this in DataHub (or locally on your laptop if that’s what you’re doing) and make a commit as we did in the previous exercise.

 Or you can do the editing in your GitHub browser window by clicking on the file and choosing the pencil icon (far right) to edit it.
 When you save it, a commit will be made.
-Make sure to provide a commit message.
+Make sure to provide a commit message (noting the GitHub issue is a good idea).
 You can also create new files via the + button in the top of the left sidebar.
-If you make changes directly on GitHub, you’ll also want to run git pull to pull down the changes to your local repository on DataHub or your laptop.
+If you make changes directly on GitHub, you’ll also want to run git pull to pull down the changes to your local repository on DataHub.

 Having a (reasonably) consistent and clean style, plus documentation, is important for being able to read and maintain your code.